City-of-Memphis-Wastewater/pdflinkcheck/rust_pdflinkcheck/README.md

 # Rust PDF Link Check Core

 This crate is a high-performance native core for **PDF link and table-of-contents analysis**.
-It is one of three analysis engines used by the PDF Link Check project:
+It is one of the analysis engines used by the PDF Link Check project, which include:

 - **pypdf-based engine** — maximizes portability (including Termux)
 - **PyMuPDF-based engine** — exposes a rich, high-level PDF object model
-- **PDFium-based Rust engine (this crate)** — prioritizes performance and non-APGL3+ opportunities on supported platforms
+- **PDFium-based Rust engine (this crate)** — prioritizes performance, while avoiding PyMuPDF's AGPLv3+ licensing restrictions, on supported platforms

 Source repository:
 https://github.com/City-of-Memphis-Wastewater/pdflinkcheck